Sociology - Applied Community & Economic Development

 - Letter of Service (Applied Community and Economic Development Fellows Program)

 - Official Description of Service (Peace Corps Fellows Program)

-Complete the Political Science, ACED sequence graduate assistantship application, available through the Stevenson Center.
+Complete the Sociology, ACED sequence graduate assistantship application, available through the Stevenson Center.
 Only applicants selected for both admission and the sociology, ACED sequence graduate assistantship are admitted to the ACED sequence.